Customs and Values

 "Freedom of speech is an American concept, so I don't give it any value."

 In Steacy's mind, expressing contempt for American values was acceptable but expressing contempt for Muslim values was not.
-This was probably because Steacy felt that, because he belonged to the same racial/cultural group as Americans, his criticism of Americans did not constitute racism.
+This was probably because Steacy felt that his criticism of Americans did not constitute racism because he was of the race race as Americans.
+In other words, he was criticising his "own" people.

 Many isolated Aboriginal communities in both Canada and Australia are characterised by near unemployment, multi-generational welfare dependence, domestic and social violence, drug abuse, high crime rates and depression.